Sitecore migration

 What Survives the Move

-Sitecore stores content as a clean tree of items with structured fields, which makes a migration predictable.
-Items, languages, versions, references, media all translate to Storyblok or DatoCMS without losing fidelity.
-The work is in the platform layer, not in your editorial team's content.
+Sitecore stores content as a clean tree of items with structured fields, which makes the export predictable.
+Items, languages, versions, references and media all translate to DatoCMS or Storyblok without losing fidelity.
+What we rebuild is the delivery layer around them.

 every item, every version, every language.
 Exported through the Item Service or a direct database read against the Master database.